 Horsham Park should be an ‘integral part’ of the town centre in ten years' time, a retail chief has said.

-Swan Walk shopping centre manager Gill Buchanan insisted links between the town and the park must be improved in the next decade.
+Swan Walk shopping centre manager Gill Buchanan insisted links between the town and the park must be improved in the next decade to safeguard Horsham's future.

 She said: “Horsham Park is a huge missed opportunity.
 It’s how you use the space.